 Ride the Roller Coasters First Thing

-SeaWorld is known for its roller coasters Mako, Manta, and Kraken which are some of the most thrilling in all of Orlando.
+SeaWorld is known for its roller coasters Mako, Manta, Kraken, Journey to Atlantis and Ice Breaker which are some of the most thrilling in all of Orlando.
 Since these are the most popular rides and demand the longest wait times, guests should visit these rides immediately upon park opening.

 If you are staying at an “official” hotel and have a one-time Quick Queue, save that for later in the day and go directly from the park entrance to Manta.
 At park opening, you should mostly likely see that all three coasters will have wait times of less than 15 to 20 minutes (barring holidays or special events).
 If you get lucky and there is no line when your finish your first ride, go ahead and re-ride that particular coaster if you are so inclined.

-If the park opens at 9:00 am with average summer crowd levels, you should be able to finish riding all three coasters by 10:00 am, making is a very productive start to your day.
+If the park opens at 9:00 am with average summer crowd levels, you should be able to finish riding all five coasters by 11:00 am, making is a very productive start to your day.
 This will leave the remainder of the day to visit the less popular attractions and enjoy the shows that have to endure lengthy wait times.

 Visit the Animal Encounters

 What makes SeaWorld unique from Walt Disney World and Universal Orlando is their large offering of animal encounters found at the park.
 Many of these attractions are exhibits and shows which do not have lengthy wait times.

 These attractions are perfect for children that may not be tall enough (or willing) to ride the roller coasters or some of the other “thrill” rides.

 - Stingray Lagoon (exhibit – pet and feed a stingray)